austimkelly/swiss-cheese/README.md

 # swiss-cheese
 🧀🧀 A demo repository of small OWASP Top 10 vulnerabilities (and then some).
 Like swiss-cheese, this code is full of holes.
-Goes great with Github Advanced Security 🧀🧀
+Goes great with Github Advanced Security (GHAS) 🧀🧀

-There are plenty of demo web apps with vulnerabilities, this is mean to to provide smaller interactive demonstrations so students can problem specific vulnerabilities atomically.
+There are plenty of demo web apps with vulnerabilities, this is meant to to provide smaller interactive demonstrations so students can problem specific vulnerabilities atomically.

 ![License](https://img.shields.io/github/license/austimkelly/swiss-cheese.svg)
 ![Python 3](https://img.shields.io/badge/python-3-blue.svg)